RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #37

+Also spontaneously I felt like I needed to start doing push ups.
+So I'm starting with 5 perfect pushups.
+And I'll try to use that throughout the day to build some strength and more healthy habits.
+Gotta hit my minimum 10 a day at least now that I've established a pseudo average.
+Actually the average is 11 1/3... but I like even numbers :P. Perhaps 10 will get easy when I do pushups regularly and I will be able to bump it to 15 instead.

 ## #36

 Forgot to record my shower as well.
 Didn't have to stretch too much this morning